The Origin of the Lake Mohawk German Christmas Market

-This annual event was conceived over ten years ago and is now firmly established itself as a local tradition in Sussex County.
-The idea was brought to life in 2001 by a group of volunteers desiring nothing more than to raise funds for local charities, while creating a unique event that is open to the public along the idyllic boardwalk of the Lake Mohawk Country Club.
+The idea of the German themed market was brought to life in 2001 by a group of volunteers desiring to raise funds for local charities, while creating a unique event that is open to the public along the idyllic boardwalk of the Lake Mohawk Country Club.
 The location of Lake Mohawk was a picture-perfect backdrop to recreate an authentic German market form the old country.

 In 2010, the market was moved from Friday-Saturday to Saturday-Sunday.
-While this upset some patrons – they could no longer shop after the tree-lighting – it did allow the market for the first time to have indoor space, thus increasing the vendors and providing warmth for the shoppers.
-A Deutsche Cafe was setup in the Elk’s Club hosting 4 food vendors and seating, and more vendors signed up for outside space in addition to new inside space in the Lake Mohawk Country Club Ballroom.
+While this upset some patrons as they could no longer shop after the tree-lighting, it did allow the market for the first time to have indoor space, thus increasing the vendors and providing warmth for the shoppers.
+A Deutsche Cafe was setup in the Elk’s Club hosting four food vendors and seating, and more vendors signed up for outside space in addition to new inside space in the Lake Mohawk Country Club Ballroom.

 In 2011, with further growth and support from the community and merchants the market expanded into White Deer Plaza.
 Krogh’s Restaurant and Brew Pub hosted a vendor tent and live music.
 Arthur’s St. Mortiz (Now St. Moritz Grill & Bar) hosted more entertianment; both establishments offered a German-themed menu for the day.

 While you personalize your holiday shopping, tantalizing smells will dance among the vendors set along the picturesque lakefront, as traditional items from sizzling German sausages, sumptuous soups, goulash and sauerbraten to hand warming hot chocolate, apple struedel, linzer tarts, and gingerbread men and warmed mulled spice wine (gluhwein) are prepared among the festive chorus’s of local school choirs and entertainers.